-This section of the document contains our guidance on attending key electoral processes at a district, borough, county, county borough or unitary authority election in England and Wales.
+This section of the document contains our guidance on attending key electoral processes at a district, borough, county or unitary authority election.

 Supplementary information, which may only be relevant to some candidates, is provided at the back of this document.
 You can also view this supplementary guidance by clicking on the links within this document or by clicking on the chapter heading on the contents page.